We recommend viewing GLUCK+ in landscape mode on your device.

 Jennifer Dempsey received her Bachelor of Architecture from the Pratt Institute and her Master of Architecture from Yale University.
 Jennifer's previous design experience includes residential projects in New York City.

 Jim True received his Bachelor of Architecture from Iowa State University.
 Jim joined the firm in 2004, with 6 years of residential experience in the Chicago area.
-Jim led the construction management team full-time onsite, from construction through commissioning, for the Cascade House in Chicago.
+Jim led the construction management team full-time onsite, from construction through commissioning, for both the Cascade House and House to the Beach projects in Chicago's North Shore.

 Kathy Chang received her undergraduate degree in architecture from Yale College and her Master of Architecture from Columbia University.
 Kathy was a 2003 winner of Common Ground and The Architectural League of New York's "First Step Housing" Competition.
 Kathy joined the firm in 2005 and contributed to Bronx Charter Preparatory School, followed by The East Harlem School.
 Kathy recently managed the project team from design through construction for the Lakeside Retreat in New York.